logologger/Javascript-Course/README.md

 <b> Day 18:</b> We will discuss use of Prototypes in Javascript.
 Object creating using Prototypes.
 Use of __proto__ and Protoypes in Javascipt .. by showing it in console. how Different frameworks are built using this concept.

 <b> Day 19:</b> We will continue the above disussion with some cool project examples and implementation.After this we will discuss some ES6 features like let, const keyword.
 Arrows functions in JS .
-Generators in JS .Destructing in JS.
+Generators in JS .Destructuring in JS.

 <b>Day 20:</b> This day we wil focus on Asynchronous Programming in JS.What are callbacks and callback hell.
 Use of Promises for callback rescue. then Using Generators for dealing with it, async and await in JS.

 <b>Day 21:</b> Today We will be some left-overs in Javascipt like Apply ,call and bind..Variable Scoping and hoisting .
 Then We will see Design Patterns Followed in Javascript mostly from reference from airbnb , google .
-Then We will see how we can detect performance , Timelines , Debugging and Other tools in Chrome Debugger.We will be dealing with AJAX call in Javascipt.
+Then We will see how we can detect performance , Timelines , Debugging and Other tools in Chrome Debugger.We will be dealing with AJAX call in Javascript.

-<b> Day 22:</b> This day we will continue the above Concepts and Discuss the various frameworks like ReactJS, Angular2 , Backbone JS etc that are driving the JS world.We will see how JQuery library helps in reducing the lines of code in JS and how it is much helpful.
+<b> Day 22:</b> This day we will continue the above Concepts and Discuss the various frameworks like ReactJS, Angular2 , Backbone JS ,KnockoutJS etc that are driving the JS world.We will see how JQuery library helps in reducing the lines of code in JS and how it is much helpful.
 We will give a brief overview of NodeJS (Server Side Programming in JS)